2nd New Zealand Division: Gothic Line to Trieste

 In the autumn of 1944, the division fought as part of I Canadian Corps during Operation Olive, the offensive on the Gothic Line.
 In November 1944 it was then transferred to British V Corps.
-With one armoured and two infantry brigades, the division was well organized for mobile warfare as experienced in North Africa.
+With one armoured and two infantry brigades, the division was well organised for mobile warfare as experienced in North Africa.
 In the mountainous terrain and difficult conditions underfoot found in Italy, however, tank mobility was very restricted and the division always found itself short of infantry.
 During the winter of 1944–45 the Divisional Cavalry Regiment and 22nd (Motor) Battalion were converted to infantry, giving each infantry brigade a fourth battalion.
-By the spring of 1945 the machine-gun battalion had also been converted to infantry and the division's infantry reorganized into three brigades each with three battalions.
-Manpower shortages in the division were also eased when the 3rd New Zealand Division, then fighting in the Pacific War against the Japanese, had been disbanded in October 1944 and 4,000 of its officers and men then transferred to the 2nd NZ Division.
+By the spring of 1945 the 27th Machine-Gun Battalion had also been converted to infantry and the division's infantry reorganised into three brigades each with three battalions.
+Manpower shortages in the division were also eased when the 3rd New Zealand Division, then fighting in the Pacific War, had been disbanded in October 1944 and 4,000 of its officers and men then transferred to the division.

 In April 1945, the division, still as part of British V Corps with 8th Indian Division, was performing assault crossings of first the Senio stream and then the river Santerno between Ravenna and Bologna, marking the start of the Allied spring 1945 offensive in Italy.
-The division was subsequently transferred to XIII Corps and the closing days of the Second World War saw the 2nd New Zealand Division race to Trieste in northern Italy to work with Josip Broz Tito's partisans, and liberate the city from German troops.
+The division was subsequently transferred to XIII Corps and the closing days of the war saw the division race to Trieste in northern Italy to work with Josip Broz Tito's partisans, and liberate the city from German troops.